 The selection of pathways, including the order of progression, was left for the schools to decide.
 Some would start with Questioning for Enquiry and then move onto Visual Tools for Thinking.
 Others would start with Visual Tools for Thinking and then move onto Dispositions for Mindfulness.
-The corollary of the pathway model has been that schools develop in a rather dis-jointed manner where the cognitive tools are seen as discrete components.
+The corollary of the pathway model has been that schools develop in a rather disjointed manner where the cognitive tools are seen as discrete components.
 Further, schools began to describe themselves as a Visual Tools school or Questions for Enquiry Schools.
 In short, schools were showing good impact as illustrated by this evaluation, but were adopting a narrow approach to the teaching of thinking.
-TM, having recognised this and in their pursuit of building further on the already impressive impact of their approach, have created a more integrated model of teaching thinking that is based on the dynamic and interrelated nature of the thinking process and the use of Grounded Practice principles (see Walters, 2014).
+TM, having recognised this and in their pursuit of building further on the already impressive impact of their approach, have created a more integrated model of teaching thinking that is based on the dynamic and interrelated nature of the thinking process and the use of Grounded Practice principles [15].

 In addition, through the sharing of best practice offered by 'hub' Thinking Schools, and application of formative evaluative processes to compliment the more summative evaluation offered by accreditation (although it is advisable to use this more 'summative' evaluation in a formative style on a three year cycle), schools can monitor what works best in their own specific context.
-This new wave of development brings cognitive education and assessment together in order to secure self-improving organisations with a common conception of impact, independent but embracing of, any accountability measure.
+This new wave of development brings cognitive education and assessment together in order to secure selfimproving organisations with a common conception of impact, independent but embracing of any accountability measure.
 Given the higher impact on achievement for accredited Thinking Schools, where formal training in cognitive education has been undertaken, this also needs consideration if schools are to fully realise the potential of taking a whole school approach to the teaching of thinking.

-Finally, the 'snap-shot' picture of impact provided by this evaluation of 2016 and 2017 national student outcomes in England shows a relatively stable positive picture for accredited and registered Thinking Schools.
+Finally, the picture of impact provided by this evaluation of 2016 to 2018 national student outcomes in England shows a relatively stable positive picture for accredited and registered Thinking Schools.
 This would tend to suggest that this positive impact is not cohort dependent as the data is representative of different cohorts of pupils.
-Also, given the increased rigour and demand of the new 9-1 GCSE grading system in secondary schools in England, and that most secondary schools saw their results drop in 2017 (Treadway, 2017), the stability apparent in the Thinking Schools would tend to indicate that they were not impacted negatively by this change of the examination system.
-Together, these factors point to positive resilience to large-scale changes in the educational landscape.
+Also, given the increased rigour and demand of the new 9 - 1 GCSE grading system in secondary schools in England, and that most secondary schools saw their results drop in 2017/18 [16], the stability apparent in the Thinking Schools would tend to indicate that they were not impacted negatively by this change of the examination system.
+Together, these factors point to positive resilience to largescale external changes in the educational landscape.

-Future avenues of enquiry
+7.1 Future avenues of enquiry

-Although this study presents a snap-shot of 2016 and 2017 outcomes in England and does not track individual school development as they move through the Thinking Schools process, continuing this evaluative approach in an ongoing way would extend our understanding of how Thinking Schools develop in a changing national and international educational landscape.
+Although this study presents a snapshot of 2016 to 2018 outcomes in England and does not track all individual schools' development as they move through the Thinking Schools process, continuing this evaluative approach would extend our understanding of how Thinking Schools develop in a changing national and international educational landscape.
 Further, it would also allow the new TM model of teaching thinking to be monitored and evaluated as it gains ground.